marionline/xoops2fluxbb/README.md

-Migration from Xoops (CBB) to FloxBB.
+Migration from Xoops (CBB) to FluxBB.
 =====================================

 Base on xoops2punbb